overclockworked64/word2flashcard/README.md

 word2flashcard <<< word
 ```

-or, feed it an entire list of words:
+or, feed it an entire list of words separated by newlines:

 ```sh
 word2flashcard < words.txt